 2- MyProtein.
 Our favourite protein supplement brand, mainly for its competitive prices.
 Yes, the quality might not be as high as some of its competitors, TheProteinWorks or Optimum, but it suits the purpose.
 If you are able to afford the more premium products, by all means do it.
 For the rest, it will do just fine.

 Clothing and Fitness Apparel

 1- Gymshark.
 Took the fitness clothing industry by a storm and their clothes are great for both men and women.
 You will find to be a little expensive, but they do last long and are mostly very good quality products.
 They do some of the best hoodies on the market.

 2- Under Armor.
-It is a clothing giant, but their gym apparel and sport clothes are sleek, well-priced and confortable.
-We always have a top or two in our wardroves.
+It is a clothing giant, but their gym apparel and sport clothes are sleek, well-priced and comfortable.
+We always have a top or two in our wardrobes.
 We are specially big fans of the UA gym t-shirt range.

 4- Rise.
 Canadian brand with top quality gym equipment (I own some great squating belt that has lasted me 3+ years).
 It is a bit pricey, but as their catalogue extends and they become more popular, it might get cheaper.

 The Complete Food Survey.
 A survey result of a joint initiative by Saturo and Queal that breaks down every detail of ‘lent users, including: most replaced meal, who is the average consumer, what the consumers believe is important and so on.
 A great little overview of the market for newcomers and anyone who is interested.
 I also share my opinion on it here.